oclif/oclif.github.io/docs/hooks.md

 }
 ```

-If you need to exit during a hook, use `this.error()` or `this.exit()`.
-Otherwise the hook will just emit a warning.
-This is to prevent an issue such as a plugin failing in `init` causing the entire CLI to not function.
+If you need to exit during a hook, use `options.context.error()` or `options.context.exit()`.
+Throwing an `Error` will not cause the CLI to exit - this is to prevent an issues such a single plugin's `init` hook causing a CLI to immediately fail on every command execution.